any-docs/css/content/reference/values/named-color/index.md

 The `transparent` keyword represents a fully transparent color.
 This makes the background behind the colored item completely visible.
 Technically, `transparent` is a shortcut for `rgb(0 0 0 / 0%)`.

-To prevent unexpected behavior, such as in a {{cssxref("gradient")}}, the current CSS spec states that `transparent` should be calculated in the [alpha-premultiplied color space](https://drafts.csswg.org/css-color/#interpolation-alpha).
+To prevent unexpected behavior, such as in a `gradient`, the current CSS spec states that `transparent` should be calculated in the [alpha-premultiplied color space](https://drafts.csswg.org/css-color/#interpolation-alpha).
 However, be aware that older browsers may treat it as black with an alpha value of `0`.

 The `transparent` keyword wasn't a true color in CSS Level 2 (Revision 1).
-It was a special keyword that could be used instead of a regular `<color>` value on two CSS properties: {{Cssxref("background")}} and {{Cssxref("border")}}.
+It was a special keyword that could be used instead of a regular `<color>` value on two CSS properties: `background` and `border`.
 It was essentially added to allow developers to override an inherited solid color.
 With the advent of alpha channels in CSS Colors Level 3, `transparent` was redefined as a true color.
 It can now be used wherever a `<color>` value can be used.

 ## Description